opa-gamert/Ipixel_png_editor/README.md

 A lightweight, browser-based editor for creating pixel-perfect PNG icons for all **iPixel LED matrix formats**.
 Designed to run 100% offline as a single HTML file — no installation required.

+Note !
+Only static PNG's for now, maybe in the future support for animated PNG's

 ---

 ## 🚀 Features